zeroformlabs/rhiz.om/docs/requirements/rhiz.om-livekit.md

 When a video track is muted/unpublished (`TrackMuted`, `TrackUnpublished`), detach and restore the static avatar.

+Error handling - ensure all LiveKit errors are surfaced to the user, either by rendering an avatar or video preview as a red error, or using a generic error handling mechanism.

 ---

 #### 6  Events to handle